 Who's in Charge Here?

 Above are two recent design projects.
 One is an addition (done for the wonderful Feldmeier Galyean) to a traditional Bayou St. John house.
 The other is new house I designed around the same time.
 The projects are in different neighborhoods with different clients, of course, but they are both still houses, both in New Orleans, both in the same phase of design, and both on restrictive sites.
 They use the same materials, are in the same climate, in the same price range, and they were developed by some of the same hands.
 And yet they turned out to be very, very different.
 Why?
 Here's one possibility: the more traditional design was created and drawn in the traditional way, with lines.
 The less traditional design wasn't drawn at all, but designed and built entirely within a 3D model, in a Building Information Management program called Revit.
-As I work, the different tools show me things from different perspectives, they force me to make design decisions in a different order, and they allow me to see materials and forms in a different light.
+As I work, the different tools show me things from different perspectives, they force me to make design decisions in a different order, and they allow me to see materials and forms, quite literally, in a different light.
 This has to have a huge impact on the resulting product.
 I have to wonder what would have happened if I had swapped the tools used to realize these little projects.
 And to wonder if we get stuck in our processes sometimes because we're reluctant to pick up a new tool.

 A good building is more than a shelter or a sculpture - its an experience.
 And like a good story, it reveals itself slowly and methodically, with twists and expectations and comfort and surprises and little moments of delight.
 This experiential quality is the thing that makes a building great, that makes it feel alive.
 Because it' s not just helping to tell your story, it's helping to write it.
 It's true for a church or an office tower or a bus station or a home.

 Chapter 1 - A Stranger